|Look up fees

 This subject will build on the grammatical, lexical and cultural knowledge and the oral skills acquired in French 1 and 2.
 This subject focuses on French language as a practical tool to communicate in authentic situations by means of regular activities both inside and outside the classroom.
 In terms of cultural knowledge, students will increase their historical awareness of France and French-speaking countries through a study of the French playwright Molière and 17th-century Europe and beyond.
 Using a variety of authentic materials on these topics, the subject will build on the formal study of French by developing the skills needed for oral and written comprehension and expression in France and French-speaking countries today.
 Students will be given the grammatical and lexical tools needed to become active storytellers.
 The subject will regularly relate the grammar rules studied in class to real-life contexts as well as to the structures encountered in the texts, films, and plays linked to the period studied and to contemporary French-speaking cultures.

-On successful completion of this subject, students should:
+On successful completion of this subject, students should be able to:

 At the completion of this subject, students should:

-- have consolidated skills in independent learning;
+- Have consolidated skills in independent learning

-- have an extensive understanding of the social and cultural sensitivity of language use in particular contexts;
+- Have an extensive understanding of the social and cultural sensitivity of language use in particular contexts

-- be able to appreciate different cultural contexts present in French-speaking communities;
+- Be able to appreciate different cultural contexts present in French-speaking communities

-- be able to time manage and plan: through managing and organising workloads for required and recommended reading, essay and assignment completion, and revision for examinations;
+- Be able to time manage and plan: through managing and organising workloads for required and recommended reading, essay and assignment completion, and revision for examinations

-- have developed reflective skills based on acquired learning.
+- Have developed reflective skills based on acquired learning.